InkApplications/Kimchi/README.md

 ## Analytics

-Analytics is set up very similar to logging.
+Analytics is as easy as logging!
-To start using analytics, you'll need to add a writer, just like logging:
+Just like the logger, just add a writer and start tracking events:

 ```kotlin
 fun main() {